About the State Plan

 - reviewed data and trends, and

-We are in the process of developing our next five-year state plan, which will guide our work from 2022 through 2026.
-During the process, we conducted a statewide needs assessment, received extensive public input, reviewed data and trends, and researched best practices.
-The Council used that information to develop a draft state plan, which was recently posted for public input.
-The plan's goals focus on self-advocacy, quality of life across the lifespan, and leading systems change.
+The Council used this information to develop a state plan with goals that focus on self-advocacy, quality of life across the lifespan, and leading systems change.
 The plan also places health equity, racial bias, and discrimination at the forefront of its activities to achieve these goals.

 Goal 1: Self-Advocacy Advances Rights and Inclusion

 Effective self-advocacy strategies secure the rights to self-determination and inclusion for people with developmental disabilities.

 - Objective 1a: By September 30, 2026, the DD Network (MODDC, Missouri Protection and Advocacy Services, and UMKC Institute for Human Development) will develop five resources to build capacity for alternatives to guardianship.